The Patient is Understandably Impatient

 *Update from the 10th floor*

 From the windows of the 10th floor, I watch from above as the world continues to turn.
-People living their lives, I continue wishing against all odds my daughter was one of those people.
+People are living their lives, and I continue wishing that, against all odds, my daughter was one of those people.

 Jayde-Rhiannon is angry.
-She is scared - the patient is understandably becoming impatient.
-Though she knows she cannot, in her heart, a part of her wants me to allow, her to go home and give up.
+She is scared.
+The patient is understandably becoming impatient.
+Though she knows she cannot, in her heart, a part of her wants me to allow her to go home and give up.
+She cries at me across the room, begging as much.
 Throughout this entire journey, today has been the most difficult to witness and experience.
 I know it is not a pretty story.
 It is simply her reality.
 A reality I understand no one can fathom unless they have lived through it themselves.

 This photo represents the best part of our day